OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 :::info Smart time series
 Why smart time series?
-Because an input feed (BASE input) triggers the calculation of the dependend time series.
+Because an input feed (BASE input) triggers the calculation and inherits the calendar information (business with specific holidays) to the dependend time series.
 We think this is smart.
 :::

 An example for the margin account function using the data management specific syntax: